Lebanon to release protesters detained after night of riots

 Protesters have called for more rallies on Sunday.

-Riot police fired volleys of tear gas and rubber bullets in Beirut on Saturday to disperse thousands of protesters rallied outside the parliament and in downtown.
-The protesters, who came from the country's north, east and Beirut, lobbed flares at security forces, metal bars, stones and tree branches.
+Riot police fired volleys of tear gas and rubber bullets on Saturday to disperse thousands of protesters rallied outside the parliament and in downtown Beirut.
+The protesters, who came from the country's north, east and the capital itself, lobbed flares at security forces, metal bars, stones and tree branches.

-The pitched street battles lasted for nearly nine hours and were among the worst scene of rioting since protests broke out in mid-October.
+The pitched street battles lasted for nearly nine hours and were among the worst scenes of rioting since protests broke out in mid-October.

-At least 220 people were injured in the clashes, according to the Red Cross.
-More than 80 of those were treated in hospitals, including a protester who sustained an eye injury, as well as security force members.
+At least 377 people were injured in the clashes, including according to the Red Cross and the Lebanese Civil Defense.
+More than 120 of those were treated in hospitals, including a protester who sustained an eye injury, as well as security force members.
 The clashes also took place in the courtyard and steps of a mosque downtown.
 The top Muslim Sunni Fatwa office called it “inappropriate” and said protesters had taken refuge inside the mosque and were taken care of.

 Protesters smashed windows and the facade of the headquarters of the country's Banking Association with metal bars.
 Security forces set fire to a few tents set up by protesters nearby.